안녕하세요! 토미입니다.

 Let’s study Korean with a positive mindset!

-I am especially happy and excited that I can teach you the past perfect tense 았/었었다.
+I am thrilled and excited that I can teach you the past perfect tense -았/었었다.

 It’s like, “Yay, finally!
 I can finally teach this!”

-Have you caught the phrases 사랑했었다 in your favorite songs?
+Have you caught the phrase 사랑했었다 in your favorite songs?

 That’s the one I am talking about!
 Today, let’s dig into this deep meaning.